YuriCordeiro/order-manager/README.md

 $ docker compose up -d
 ```

-Now the application should be accessible by http://localhost:3000
+Now the application should be accessible by the following URL: http://localhost:3000

+The Application Swagger should be accessible by the following URL: http://localhost:3000/api#/
 </details>